MY STORY

 Two years of this lifestyle continued and I was getting used to this schedule of work and art.
 I had found a nice balance where I was making art in my free time and I was able to make money in the bank so I could rest assured.
 I was keeping myself in better health with improved eating habits and a much improved workout regime.
 I had even joined an art committee around my neighborhood where I could join local exhibits and shows.
 It felt like things were starting fall in to place and I just needed to keep things consistent, but never did I ever realize that my grandma's old age was ever going to catch up to her.

-I had called the ambulance first and then I called the government helper.
-I did not call my father because I did not know how he would react and I was genuinely worried that he might be devastated if I ever told him.
+I had called the ambulance first, and then I called the government helper.
+I did not call my father because I did not know how he would react and I was genuinely worried that he might be devastated if I had ever released the news to him.
 My instincts told me that I should, but my rational side held me back.
 (I eventually did call him, but only after everything was settled.)

 When the ambulance arrived, I was in a state of panic.
-This was a first time experience for me, to be shifting someone through the emergency services, so I did not take anything with me but myself, my wallet and my phone.
-Little did I know that these emergency procedures took nearly the whole day to resolve, and much did I learn on this day because I had never been put in a situation where I had to be so very introspective.
+This was a first time experience for me, to be shifting someone through the emergency services, so I did not take anything with me but myself.
+My wallet and my phone were left at home.
+Little did I know that these emergency procedures took nearly the whole day to resolve, and much did I learn on this day because I had never been put in a situation where I had to be so very self reflective.

 One example of being inexperienced with this kind of situation is this one here.
 The medical staff required identification, and I had all of that, but I had no idea that they would require my grandmothers identification.
 I was put in a situation where I had to leave my grandmother and go back home, but they stressed that it was unwise to leave my grandmother unattended because they needed a guardian to be present, just in case certain decisions needed to be made by the doctors; the guardians approval was necessary.
 I had no choice but to leave my grandma unattended because there was no one that I could contact to help us out.
-(My grandma does not have a lot of relatives.)
+(My grandma was not in good terms with her family members.)
 I got the doctors approval and cabbed it back home to gather my grandmothers documents and identification cards, then I cabbed it back to the hospital.
 I was able to hand over the identification documents to the hospital so they could handle the bureaucratic stuff, but there were other problems as well.
 My grandmother was not being compliant, as she was worried about the medical costs, so I had to do a bit of convincing to try and get her to agree with the procedures.
-This process required multiple international calls with my father.)
+This process required multiple international calls with my father.

 My grandma was moved into one of the emergency wards, and she seemed like she was in a more responsive state.
 She was talking to me and she was moving her arms around and what not, but she looked so weak a frail.
 I've never felt so helpless yet to her I was the most dependent person closest to her.
 Knowing that I was the only person she could depend on, and the only family member that the hospital could rely on, put a fair amount of pressure on me.
 A lot of decisions had to be made and all of those decisions had to be authorized by me.
 To be honest, this was an extremely difficult task because I had to basically choose how to deal with another persons health, and I felt like I had no authority to do so.
 At this point I felt like I really needed to get in contact with my father and let him decide as these decisions were something that I felt like I could no longer take command on.